Boarding at BGS

 Boarding House Revitalisation

-Thanks to a generous donation from Old Boy Matt McLennan '86, the BGS Junior Boarding House is undergoing renovations.
-Click here to learn more about the future of Boarding at BGS.
+Thanks to the generous support of donors including Old Boy Matt McLennan '86 and the P&F Auxiliary, Griffith House is now open for boarders in Years 5 to 8.
+Watch the video for a look at Griffith House, or click here to learn more about the future of Boarding at BGS.